 Cannabis products have come under fire for many years for the side effects such as hunger and increased appetite.
 With small amounts of THC, the appetite can be controlled without unwanted side effects such as depression, sadness, and insomnia.

 While the science is not fully formulated, the compound shows promise.

-Blood sugar regulation and lowering insulin resistance are all amazing effects of using THC.
+Blood sugar regulation and lowering insulin resistance are all amazing effects of using THC for diabetes.
 At the same time, more studies need to be conducted.